Back in our 101 Guide to Basic Graphic Design Elements, we covered the core design elements you needed to know to get started with graphic design.

-Proportion has to do with the scale of each of your design elements in relation to the other.
-For example, proportion would measure the time and location of your event in comparison to the feature photo of your flyer.
+The proportion has to do with the scale of each of your design elements in relation to the other.
+For example, the proportion would measure the time and location of your event in comparison to the feature photo of your flyer.

 Let’s say you’re designing a flyer, and the result you’re looking for is to have people call your office to schedule a consultation.
 If so, the call-to-action (which might read along the lines of “Call Now To Schedule Your Free Consultation”) with your phone number, should be larger in proportion to the other less important elements on the flyer, like your logo or a stock photo.
 On the flip side, if your flyer’s main purpose is to build brand recognition, you’d want your logo to be larger in proportion to the rest of your design elements.

 Building on proportion, another design principle you need to master in order to create a balanced design is… well, balance.

 Balance has to do with how each element is laid out in your design.
 There are three main types of balance you can incorporate into your designs: symmetrical, asymmetrical, and radial.

 Symmetrical designs are when both sides of the design are the same – so they mirror the same lines, shapes, and structure.
 A great example of a symmetrical design is a grid pattern.